-This review article discusses the published methods of identification and consequences of fine wire and half-pin loosening.
-The evidence is reviewed and presented for the clinical, radiological, and histological analysis of the half-pin and fine wire to bone interface.
-Materials and Methods: A PRISMA compliant systematic review was conducted.
+Introduction: This review article discusses the published methods of identification of fine wire and half-pin loosening.
+The evidence is reviewed and presented for the clinical, radiological and histological analysis of the half-pin and fine wire to bone interface.
+Materials and Methods: A Preferred Reporting Items for Systematic Reviews and Meta-Analyses compliant systematic review was conducted.
 Studies investigating the use of external fixators with descriptions on measurement of half-pin and fine wire loosening were included in this review.
 Results: Eight studies were eligible and included.
 No randomized controlled trials were identified.
-Torque measurement was most frequently used to quantify the half-pin-to-bone interface, histological analysis was performed by three studies, and radiographic analysis was performed by five papers including plain film and microcomputed tomography CT techniques.
+Torque measurement was most frequently used to quantify the half-pin to bone interface, histological analysis was performed by three studies, and radiographic analysis was performed by five papers including plain film and micro-computed tomography (CT) techniques.
 Discussion: The available evidence was of poor quality, with a lack of homogeneity in quantitative data for torque measurements and a prevalence of arbitrary figures for the definition of loosening.
 There was no mechanical analysis of fire wire loosening, and the most common clinical measure used for loosening was a scale validated for infection.
 Micro-CT was validated against torque figures and appears to be the most repeatable measure which could be applied clinically, however has only been used in canine studies.
 We recommend a study to compare the clinically relevant measurement of loosening against a standard model to provide a validated method of identification or prediction of half-pin and fine wire loosening.